Merzasphor/MWSE/docs/source/guides/storing-data.md

 !!! note
 	Both `data` and `tempData` tables can only be used to store *serializible* data.

-Data stored in `data` table on a certain object will persist between savegame sessions, while data stored in `tempData` table will be cleared on game reload.
+Data stored in the `data` table on a certain object will persist between savegame sessions, while data stored in `tempData` table will be cleared on game reload.
 There are some peculiarities when working with these tables - each of the table fields needs to be declared one by one.

 !!! example "Example: creating a table inside `data` table on the player's reference"